12-Factor AgentOps

 Infrastructure parallel: Postmortems.

 Every session contains signal.
-Most people throw it away.
 The retro extracts it.
 The flywheel stores it.
 The next session loads it.

 I have 35+ extracted learnings from agent sessions.
 Things like "workers write files, team lead commits (prevents git index corruption)" and "pre-identify shared files during planning (merge issues or assign same worker)."
-These aren't theoretical.
-They're bugs I hit, extracted into rules that prevent the next team from hitting them.
+Each one is a bug I hit, extracted into a rule that stops the next team from hitting it.

 X. Small Iterations: Continuous improvement.